 We have to protect the Data Protection rights and other legal rights of other individuals when we respond to subject access requests.
-Information which does not relate to you may be 'blanked out' or edited out, particularly if it relates to other individuals.
+Information which does not relate to you may be redacted (blacked out) or removed, particularly if it relates to other individuals.
 Sometimes we may not be able to release data relating to you because doing so would also reveal information about other persons who have not consented to their data being released, and it would not be reasonable in the circumstances to release the data without their consent.
 In such cases, you will be informed that data about you have been withheld and the reasons for doing so.

-If you remain dissatisfied after contacting the ICM, you can ask for an internal review of SOAS's handling of your request.
-Appeals should be submitted promptly, and within 12 months of the School's response to your request.
-If you wish to complain about a request to which we responded more than 12 months ago, you should contact the Information Commissioner (see below), as SOAS will not process your appeal.
+If you remain dissatisfied after contacting the Information Compliance Manager, you can ask for an internal review of SOAS's handling of your request.
+Requests for internal review should be submitted promptly, and within 20 working days of the School's response to your request.

 Cheshire SK9 5AF